phillipadsmith/awesome-github/README.md

   - [iPython/Jupyter](https://github.com/blog/1995-github-jupyter-notebooks-3) - Yes, that's right, GitHub also renders `ipynb` files right in the browser.
 [The possibilities are endless](https://github.com/ipython/ipython/wiki/A-gallery-of-interesting-IPython-Notebooks).
   - [PDF](https://github.com/blog/1974-pdf-viewing) - View PDFs right in your browser.
   - [STL files](https://github.com/blog/1465-stl-file-viewing) - It's pretty amazing, 3D right in the browser.
-  - [CSV](https://github.com/blog/1601-see-your-csvs) - Data journalists and civic data nerds rejoice, comma separated values right in the browser!
+  - [CSV](https://github.com/blog/1601-see-your-csvs) - Data journalists and civic data nerds rejoice.
+Comma-separated values right in the browser!
   - [SVG](https://github.com/blog/1902-svg-viewing-diffing) - Not only can you view scalable vector graphics in the browser, but you can see the difference between versions visually!
 You've got to see it to believe it.
 (In fact, [you can do this with most image files](https://github.com/blog/817-behold-image-view-modes).)
   - [PSD](https://github.com/blog/1845-psd-viewing-diffing) - That's right, same idea as SVG, but for Photoshop files!
 - [GitHub Government Community](https://github.com/government/welcome) - Information on joining GitHub's [government community](https://government.github.com/) — a collaborative community for sharing best practices in furtherance of open source, open data, and open government efforts.
 - [Classroom for GitHub](https://classroom.github.com) - Your course assignments on GitHub.